cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 # Parallelization

-The {% url "Cypress Dashboard" 'dashboard' %} offers the ability to {% url "parallelize and group test runs" parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.
+The {% url "Cypress Dashboard" dashboard %} offers the ability to {% url "parallelize and group test runs" parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.

 The addition of the `parallel` attribute will start 5 instances of the defined `image`, which enables us run multiples instances of Cypress at same time.